splunk-terraform/terraform-provider-signalfx/website/docs/r/team.html.markdown

 ---
 layout: "signalfx"
-page_title: "SignalFx: signalfx_resource"
+page_title: "Splunk Observability Cloud: signalfx_resource"
 sidebar_current: "docs-signalfx-resource-team"
 description: |-
-  Allows Terraform to create and manage SignalFx teams
+  Allows Terraform to create and manage teams in Splunk Observability Cloud
 ---

 # Resource: signalfx_team

-Handles management of SignalFx teams.
+Handles management of Splunk Observability Cloud teams.

 You can configure [team notification policies](https://docs.signalfx.com/en/latest/managing/teams/team-notifications.html) using this resource and the various `notifications_*` properties.

-~> **NOTE** When managing teams, use a session token of an administrator to authenticate the SignalFx provider.
+~> **NOTE** When managing teams, use a session token of an administrator to authenticate the Splunk Observability Cloud provider.
 See [Operations that require a session token for an administrator](https://dev.splunk.com/observability/docs/administration/authtokens#Operations-that-require-a-session-token-for-an-administrator).

-## Example Usage
+## Example

 ```tf
 resource "signalfx_team" "myteam0" {